 Small Learning Communities and Secondary Specialized Programs

 All students in LBUSD High Schools belong to a Small Learning Community or Secondary Specialized Program.
 For information on the selection methodology of these options, see the handouts at the bottom of this page.
 Most SLC's / Pathways integrate rigorous academic instruction with demanding technical proficiencies and field-based learning--all set in the context of one of California's 15 major industry sectors.
 Others focus on blending the rigorous academics with technical proficiencies common to all industry sectors.

 There are 16 options of SLCs at the six comprehensive high schools.
 See more on the LBUSD website.
 In these SLC's, there are no admission requirements.
 Residential priority is placed first* and remaining seats are assigned by lottery.

 *Residential priority is not guaranteed (Poly is a great example because there are more students in the residential neighborhood than spots at the school), but they are generally honored if a student selects a small learning community at their home high school first on the residential selection screen.

 Secondary Specialized Programs (SSPs)

 Specialized programs can have competitive admissions processes, which is an option for each program.
-Most specialized programs have minimum admission criteria that can be a blend of state test scores and 6th and 7th grade marks - this is called the High School Academic Index.
-Some schools also require 8th grade Algebra I credit (check the Qualifying Criteria attachment below to understand the requirements of the schools that interests you).
-Students are selected to these programs by rank but if the programs are oversubscribed the program chooses the selection method.
-To learn more about selection methods see the last column of the Qualifying Criteria handout below.
+Some schools also require 8th grade Algebra I credit.
+Only specific schools require a STEM Index and/or a HSAI number as qualifying criteria (check the Qualifying Criteria within the 2018-19 8th grade Family Mailing Packet below to understand the requirements of the schools that interests you).
+Students are selected to these programs by rank, but if the programs are oversubscribed the program chooses the selection method.
+To learn more check the LBUSD website or the documents below.